johnathanvman/F6/index.md

 						}
 					}else{
 						if(PositiveUnit != null){
+							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
 								Entrys.push("My POS kicks open the wooden door and we charge inside.
+An alert TAG perching up in the lofty rafters swoops down, ready for a fight!")
+							}else{
+								Entrys.push("My POS kicks open the wooden door and we charge inside.
 An alert TAG stands guard in the next room, ready for a fight!")
+							}
 						}else{
+							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
+								Entrys.push("My POS kicks open the wooden door and we charge inside.
+An alert TAG perching up in the lofty rafters swoops down, ready for a fight!")
+							}else{
-							Entrys.push("I kick open the wooden door and we charge inside.
+								Entrys.push("My POS kicks open the wooden door and we charge inside.
 An alert TAG stands guard in the next room, ready for a fight!")
+							}
 						}
 					}
 				}else if(map[party.y][party.x].tag == "Indoors"){